-Drawing Studio II 3 crs.
-3 hrs.
+Drawing Studio II

 This course, a continuation of ART 166, emphasizes formal drawing concerns, such as design, composition, and the introduction of a variety of new media.
 Advanced projects include still-life, landscape, perspective, portraiture and rendering the human figure.
 This course will satisfy drawing requirements for transfer within the CUNY system, as well as professional art schools.
 Prerequisite: ART 161, ART 166 or permission of the department